syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 #### ExportAllPages

-While exporting to excel, when you are using SfDataPager inside the SfDataGrid, by default it will be export only the current page.
-However you can export all the pages by setting the [DataGridExcelExportingOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportAllPages.html) to `true`.
+While exporting to excel using the SfDataPager inside the SfDataGrid, by default it will export only the current page.
+However, you can export all the pages by setting the [DataGridExcelExportingOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportAllPages.html) to `true`.
 The default value for this property is false.

 {% tabs %}
 {% highlight c# %}